NTTLuke/crazymap/README.md

 # Crazy Map Smart Contract

-Crazy Maps is a smart contract for storing geolocation data of CrazyFury NFT community members into the ethereum blockchain.
+Crazy Map is a smart contract for storing geolocation data of CrazyFury NFT community members into the ethereum blockchain.

 ## Dependency libraries